CREATE Officers and Board of Directors

 Pauline (Paula) Egelson is the Director of Research at the Southern Regional Educational Board.
 Her research and evaluation interests include formative assessment, teacher evaluation, career tech, and principal leadership.
 She is the CREATE representative to the Joint Committee on Standards for Educational Evaluation and is also a member of AEA.
 Egelson has an undergraduate degree in child development, a master's in reading education and a doctorate in educational leadership.
 Her research interests include formative evaluation, assessment, literacy, teacher evaluation, school improvement and at-risk youth.

-Danielle Hahn, Treasurer
+Danielle Hahn, Administrative Assistant

 Dr. Stacy Leggett